Anti-concentration and honest, adaptive confidence bands: Generic construction of honest confidence bands

-where $c$ and $C$ are constants depending only on $c_1$ and $C_1$. \end{theorem}
+where $c$ and $C$ are constants depending only on $\alpha$, $c_1$ and $C_1$. \end{theorem}

-The confidence band defined in (\ref{cband}) and (\ref{eq: s_n}) is constructed so that the bias $\Delta_{n,f}(\hat{l}_n)$ is controlled explicitly via the random variable $c_n'$.
+The confidence band defined in (\ref{cband}) and (\ref{eqsn}) is constructed so that the bias $\Delta_{n,f}(\hat{l}_n)$ is controlled\vadjust{\goodbreak} explicitly via the random variable $c_n'$.
 Alternatively, one can choose to undersmooth so that the bias is negligible asymptotically.
-To cover this possibility, we note that it follows from the proof of Theorem \ref{prop1} that if $u_n\log n\leq C_1n^{-c_1}$, then conclusions (\ref{eq: result weak}) and (\ref{eq: result strong}) of Theorem \ref{prop1} continue to hold with $s_n(x,\hat{l}_n)$ in (\ref{eq: s_n}) replaced by $\hat{c}_n(\alpha)\hat{\sigma}_n(x,\hat{l}_n)/\sqrt{n}$.
-Moreover, if $\mL_n$ is a singleton, it is possible to show that the confidence band is asymptotically exact.
-We collect these observations into the following corollary, the detailed proof of which can be found in the Supplemental Material. \begin{corollary}[\textbf{Honest generic confidence bands with undersmoothing}] Consider the confidence band $\widetilde{\mathcal{C}}_n=\{\widetilde{\mathcal{C}}_n(x):x\in\mathcal{X}\}$ defined by
+To cover this possibility, we note that it follows from the proof of Theorem~\ref{prop1} that if \mbox{$u_n\log n\to0$} or $u_n\log n\leq C_1n^{-c_1}$, then conclusions (\ref{eqresultweak}) or (\ref {eqresultstrong}) of Theorem~\ref{prop1} continue to hold, respectively, with $s_n(x,\hat{l}_n)$ in (\ref{eqsn}) replaced by $\hat{c}_n(\alpha)\hat{\sigma}_n(x,\hat{l}_n)/\sqrt{n}$.
+Thus, obtaining the asymptotically honest at a polynomial rate confidence band requires polynomial undersmoothing ($u_n\log n\leq C_1n^{-c_1}$), but on the other hand, logarithmic undersmoothing ($u_n\log n\to0$) suffices if polynomial rate is not required.
+Moreover, if $\mathcal {L}_n$ is a singleton, it is possible to show that the confidence band is asymptotically exact, with a polynomial convergence rate (\ref {eqmainresultcorexactstrong}) under the condition $u_n\log n\leq C_1n^{-c_1}$.
+We collect these observations into the following corollary, the detailed proof of which can be found in the supplemental material \cite{CCK2014}. \begin{corollary}[(Honest generic confidence bands with undersmoothing)] Consider the confidence band $\widetilde{\mathcal{C}}_n=\{\widetilde {\mathcal{C}}_n(x)\dvtx x\in\mathcal{X}\}$ defined by

 where